 - The number of shares your corporation will initially issue.
 Use a number that is easily divisible, like 1000, or a similar number.

 - Name and address of your Alabama registered agent.
-Your agent doesn’t need to sign the Articles.
+Your agent doesn’t need to sign the certificate.

 - The name(s) and address(es) of the corporation’s initial director(s).

-- The name(s) and address(es) of the incorporator(s)—this is the fancy name for the person filling out the Articles of Incorporation.
+- The name(s) and address(es) of the incorporator(s)—this is the fancy name for the person filling out the Certificate of Formation.